 so much displeased that you don’t want them played at all?

 very pragmatic, I suppose in one sense a recording is better than no recording

 at all.
-On the other hand, I have private tapes of the same works with performances
+On the other hand, I have private tapes of the same works

-permission has not been granted by the
+take tapes where permission has not been granted by the orchestra.

-Right.

 I can’t touch a lot of the stuff that I would love to broadcast.

 it.
 So I have to always apologize for a particular piece that I know

 is going to be broadcast if it’s something that I feel isn’t the recording

 than asking you which you don’t like, let me ask you which of the recordings

-are the ones you feel are of excellent
+are the ones you feel are of excellent quality and represent your ideas

-[Laughs] No, I won’t go into that one.
+No, I won’t go into that one.

 that’s perfectly all right.
 In this case we will certainly hit them

 because we are going to play all of the recordings at various times, so

 you will get both the good and the bad!